DeclanRodgers/Cisco-RoomOS-State-Action/README.md

 ### `commands.csv`

-xCommands to send to s Device.
+xCommands to send to a Device.